tabito12345678910/R-Eats-UCR-Food-Reccomendation-Service/README.md

  >     * The tasks you are planning for the first sprint
  >     * How work will be divided between the team members
 ## User Interface Specification
- > Include a navigation diagram for your screens and the layout of each of those screens as described below.
-For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
-(Specification requirement is adapted from [this template](https://redirect.cs.umbc.edu/~mgrass2/cmsc345/Template_UI.doc))
->

 User interface will all be on the terminal.
 Single char inputs to change screens.

 ### Navigation Diagram